Year at Utah: 7th/32nd

-Under her tutelage, Utah is the only program in the nation that can claim two back-to-back beam champions: Missy Marlowe in 1991-92 (she also won the floor title in 1992) and Summer Reid in 1996-97.
-Marsden’s other beam titlists are Theresa Kulikowski in 1999 and 2001, and Ashley Postell in 2007.
+Under her tutelage, Utah is the only program in the nation that can claim two back-to-back beam champions: Missy Marlowe in 1991-92 and Summer Reid in 1996-97.
+Marsden's other beam titlists are Theresa Kulikowski in 1999 and 2001, and Ashley Postell in 2007.

-She has coached her “beamers” to 59 All-America awards, including four-time first-team beam All-Americans Kulikowski, Postell and Shannon Bowles.
+She has coached her "beamers" to 60 All-America awards, including four-time beam first-team All-Americans Kulikowski, Postell and Shannon Bowles.
 Her 2001 beam team made history when all six members won All-America honors and four qualified into individual finals.

 In 1996, Marsden became the first Ute gymnast inducted into the Crimson Club Hall of Fame, and in 2003, she was inducted into the Utah Hall of Fame.
-In 1992, she and Greg Marsden were co-recipients of the prestigious Utah Young Alumni Association “Par Excellence Award.”
+In 1992, she and former Utah gymnastics coach Greg Marsden were co-recipients of the prestigious Utah Young Alumni Association "Par Excellence Award."

 During her undergraduate career as Megan McCunniff, she led Utah to four national titles from 1981-84 and was a three-time NCAA individual champion, winning the all-around title in 1983 and 1984, and the vault title in 1984.
 She finished her career as a 12-time first-team All-American.
 Her senior year, she won the Broderick Award, recognizing her as the country's top collegiate woman gymnast.